Yubisaki/vuepress-theme-yubisaki/README.md

 title: Article title
 # date is used for article sorting
 date: 2017-08-15 10:27:26
+type: post # post which type is post will be include in post list
 tag: # Article tag, can be a String or an Array
   - js
   - react